ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel457UG/User_Guide.rst.txt

 	XXX-03Cz   where XXX = W2H (WEB2HOST Entry Point) or CLI (CLIWHOST Entry Point).
 			   z = C for custom.css, H for help.html and J for custom.js

 	XXX-03P    where XXX = W2H (WEB2HOST Entry Point) or CLI (CLIWHOST Entry Point).
 			   This transaction provides the directory for a modified w2hparm.js

-By default, the applications associated with these transactions is set to "W2H-DIR".
+By default, the applications associated with these transactions are set to "W2H-DIR".
+See job SAMPLIB(CUSTCSS).
+Run this job after changing the directory(APPL=) from W2H-DIR to CLI-DIR.

-As an example, if the w2hparm option "Enter=Enter" is required rather than the default "Enter=Newline" and a modified toolbar is also required for transctions running under the CLIWHOST entry point then the following transactions would be changed:-
+As an example, if the w2hparm option "Enter=Enter" is required rather than the default "Enter=Newline" and a modified toolbar is also required for transactions running under the CLIWHOST entry point then the following transactions would be changed:-
 ::

-	W2H-03P		Application = CLI-DIR.
-Default = W2H-DIR.
-Locate w2hparm.js from CLI-DIR.
-	CLI-03P		Application = CLI-DIR   Default = W2H-DIR.
-Locate w2hparm.js from CLI-DIR.
+	CLI-03P		Appl. = CLI-DIR   Default = W2H-DIR. w2hparm.js for CLI transactions
-	CLI-03CJ	Application = CLI-DIR   Default = W2H-DIR.
-Will now locate custom.js from CLI-DIR.
+	CLI-03CJ	Appl. = CLI-DIR   Default = W2H-DIR.
+Custom.js for CLI transactions

 - w2hparm.js would be modified and uploaded to CLI-DIR.